 Cost per Intensive: $40 Cost per Workshop: $20

 There are several options for your meals at the Southeast Wise Women Herbal Conference: You may 1) purchase a Meal Ticket with your registration, 2) purchase individual meals from our food vendors, or 3) bring your own food.

 Weekend Meal Tickets

 The conference offers meal tickets for farm-fresh, seasonal meals with a focus on Nourishing Traditions fare, including meat, dairy, veggies, and beverages (tea, coffee, and water).
 When meat is served, there will not be a vegetarian alternate, but there will be plenty of side dishes.
 The menu is designed for low gluten and gluten free options (although the kitchen cannot guarantee 100% gluten free).
 Meals are prepared by Kanuga Conference & Retreat Center.
 Enjoy your meals, Friday supper through Sunday lunch, in the beautiful dining room.
 Meal ticket must be presented upon entering for each meal.
 The menu will be posted in early summer.
-In the meantime, check out last year's menu for the type of food served.
+In the meantime, check out last year's menu, as the 2019 menu will be similar.
 Adult Meal Ticket cost: $68 ($12/meal) Child Meal Ticket cost: $40